 Grand Portage National Monument

-Grand Portage National Monument features a reconstruction of the fur trading post that operated here in the late 1700s.
+Grand Portage National Monument, located off Hwy.
+61 near the Canadian border, features a reconstruction of the fur trading post that operated here in the late 1700s.

 Sitting at the northeast tip of Minnesota, this historic site features a reconstructed North West Company fur trading post, which operated here from 1778 to 1802.
 Grand Portage refers to the long trail that the traders used to bypass the nearby waterfalls along the Pigeon River.
 The fur traders, called by the French word voyageurs, journeyed by canoe on the rivers and lakes in the Canadian wilderness.
 These voyageurs traded and interacted with the Ojibwe Indians who lived in northeastern Minnesota.